When to visit Thailand

 January - March

 Brilliant weather will continue across all of Thailand in April, making it a great place to visit in the Easter holidays.
-Temperatures will definitely be reaching well into the mid to high 30°C across the country, particularly in Bangkok where it will be very hot indeed.
+Temperatures will reach well into the mid to high 30°C across the country, particularly in Bangkok where it will be scorching.

 May - August